55 geoSmart Segments capturing the underlying

 Socioeconomic Status (SES) represents the combined effect of educational attainment, occupational status & income and is a key driver of the spending power and quality of purchases made by people to meet their needs.
 SES drives the price/quality trade-off that is often the most critical factor in brand positioning.

-cultural diversity & the aging population
+Cultural diversity & the aging population:

-Recent migrants from a diversity of multicultural backgrounds tend to be younger, while much of the growing boomer & retiree population is caucasian.
+Recent migrants from a diversity of multicultural backgrounds tend to be younger, while much of the growing boomer & retiree population is Caucasian.
 Thus cultural diversity and lifecycle changes are intertwined as factors in the new Australian marketplace.

-finding your target geoSmart segments
+Finding your target

 The key to effective use of geoSmart is finding your best target segments.
 These are usually the big spenders in your category & aligned to your brand positioning.

-You can find your best target geoSmart segments by...
+You can find your best target geoSmart Segments by...

-- Profiling your customer database through RDA Research’s tagging websites
+Profiling your customer database through RDA Research’s tagging websites

-- Profiling your retail footprint
+Profiling your retail footprint

-- Using RDA’s household expenditure profiles
+Using RDA’s household expenditure profiles

-- Using the detailed profiling available for geoSmart to work out which segments to target
+Using the detailed profiling available for geoSmart to work out which segments to target